victorteokw/react-merge-props/README.md

 Merging react component props by the following rule:

 1. Normal props replace the former
-2. `children` are ignored
-3. `className` are concatenated
+2. `className` are concatenated
-4. `style` are shallow merged
+3. `style` are shallow merged
-5. functions that have initial `on` are run in sequence from left to right
+4. functions are run in sequence from left to right

 When creating extensible react components, this is what we need.

-The first argument is **mutated** for performance reason.
-If you don't want this behavior, please pass the first argument as an empty object.

 ## Installation